 A service multiplexing scheme for both links of a WCDMA UMTS user has been described.
-Transmission of voice, real time video, an interactive game and signalling have been taken into account.
-A strategy for TF selection, which consider buffer occupation, delay requirements and target bit rate (TRDC) have been proposed and compared with transmitting at the maximum available bit rate (MBR).
-Multiplexing of Logical Channels onto Transport Channels has been analyzed by means of two different dequeueing strategies.
-Performance of the proposed scheme has been evaluated through a realistic UMTS simulator under different load conditions and in a high mobility situation.
+Transmission of voice, real time video, an interactive game and signalling has been taken into account.
+A strategy for TF selection, which consider buffer occupation, delay requirements and target bit rate (TRDC) have been proposed and compared with transmitting at the